Makibaka! Huwag matakot!

 Tatsulok, 2019

 A Filipino youth is dressed as a peasant farmer.
-Peasants make up 75% of the population of the Philippines, live in the countryside, and are mostly farmers who do not own the land they till.
+Peasants make up 75% of the population of the Philippines.
+They live are farmers who do not own the land or crops that they till.
 They are the poorest and most marginalized sector of Philippine class society.

 Behind her are 3 mountains, which symbolize the three basic problems of the Filipino people: imperialism, feudalism, and bureaucrat capitalism.